8 Summer Safety Tips for Dogs

 5. Just as swimming pools are appealing to us when it’s really hot outside, the same is true for dogs.
 Do consider that Pugs, Bulldogs, Pekingese and others are likely to sink like a rock should they jump in.
 Life vests for dogs might be a lifesaver, and so is adult supervision.
 Even the Michael Phelps of the dog world, like Labradors or Newfoundlands, can’t swim forever.
 Insure they have an easy route to get out of the pool.
 Beware of the dangers of blue green algae in lakes, ponds and rivers.

 7. When it’s 85 degrees and sunny, midday asphalt can exceed 150 degrees.
 Of course, given a choice dogs will avoid walking on a surface that hot.
-However, we don’t always give dogs the choice – on a leash, there’s nowhere to go, so dogs “dance” on hot asphalt, potentially burning paw pads.
-If that begins to happen, pick up a small dog; or do what you can to get off the asphalt as soon as you can.
-Indeed dog paws can be burnt walking on surfaces that hot.
+However, being a leash, we don’t always give dogs the choice.
+If you can’t keep your hand, palm-down, on the asphalt for around three minutes, it’s too hot.
+When dogs “dance” on hot asphalt, it’s not to entertain us – they can burn paw pads.
+Sometimes minor burns can’t be easily seen by non-professionals.

-8. People for the Ethical Treatment of Animals notes that in 2018 and, so far, in 2019, at least 104 animals have succumbed as a result of being trapped in a hot car.
-No doubt, not all instances are reported – so it’s likely that real number far greater.
+8. People for the Ethical Treatment of Animals notes since 2019 63 animals have died in a hot car..
+No doubt that number is likely higher, as not all instances are reported.
 On a 90-degree day, a car will heat up to well over 100 degrees in 10 minutes, even with windows open a crack.
 That’s a potential death sentence.
 If it’s 80 degrees out, hitting 100 only takes 15 minutes.
 It’s not a myth – dogs do die in hot cars, and it continues to happen far too often.
+I leaned what it feels like to be a dog in a hot car.